Communication compliance in Microsoft 365

 Users must comply with acceptable use, ethical standards, and other corporate policies in all their business-related communications.
 Communication compliance policies can detect policy matches and help you take corrective actions to help mitigate these types of incidents.
 For example, you could scan user communications in your organization for potential human resources concerns such as harassment or the use of inappropriate or offensive language.

 Organizations are responsible to all communications distributed throughout their infrastructure and corporate network systems.
 Using communication compliance policies to help identify and manage potential legal exposure and risk can help minimize risks before they can damage corporate operations.
 For example, you could scan messages in your organization for unauthorized communications about confidential projects such as upcoming acquisitions, mergers, earnings disclosures, reorganizations, or leadership team changes.

 Most organizations must comply with some type of regulatory compliance standards as part of their normal operating procedures.
 These regulations often require organizations to implement some type of supervisory or oversight process for messaging that is appropriate for their industry.
-The Financial Industry Regulatory Authority (FINRA) Rule 3110 is a good example of a requirement for organizations to have supervisory procedures in place to scan employee communications and the types of businesses in which it engages.
+The Financial Industry Regulatory Authority (FINRA) Rule 3110 is a good example of a requirement for organizations to have supervisory procedures in place to scan user communications and the types of businesses in which it engages.
 Another example may be a need to review broker-dealer communications in your organization to safeguard against potential money laundering, insider trading, collusion, or bribery activities.
 Communication compliance policies can help your organization meet these requirements by providing a process to both scan and report on corporate communications.
 For more information on support for financial organizations, see Key compliance and security considerations for US banking and capital markets.